learn-academy-2019-alpha/Assessments/Week-4.md

 #### 3. What is rspec and what is the general process for writing tests in RSpec?

 //Your Answer
+rspec is a BDD unit tester or we used it as a unit tester

+basic process to write the test make sure they fail and then pass, and can take all arguments

 //Googled Answer

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer